If you would like to get married in Reading, contact us to request a booking.

 If you want to get another venue approved for your ceremony you should contact us.
 We do not usually approve open air venues or temporary structures.
 It should not have a religious connection and should be a public venue.

-After you have booked your marriage ceremony with us and given your notice of marriage, please complete the online marriage planner.
+After you have booked your marriage ceremony with us and given your notice of marriage, please complete the online marriage and civil partnership planner.
 You need to do this at least two weeks before the date of your ceremony.
 The planner helps you to decide on the style of ceremony but it also helps the Registrar to know what you want for your day.

 Please, note that we do not permit animals at ceremonies within the Reading Registration Service premises, except for registered assistance dogs.
 If an approved venue permits a couple to have animals or wildlife at the ceremony, the venue is entirely responsible for the health and safety of the guests and any housekeeping issues which may arise as a result.
 Please, let us know about the arrangements in advance.